-In 1966, a young woman drowned in Ropers Motel pool in Pecos, Texas and more than 50 years later this young woman remains unidentified.
+In 1966, a young woman drowned in the Ropers Motel pool in Pecos, Texas and more than 50 years later she has been identified as Jolaine Hemmy

 THE WOODLANDS, Texas August 17, 2020

-Now, more than 50 years later, Pecos Police Department Chief of Police, Lisa Tarango, has continued the search for Pecos Jane Doe’s true identity.
-The victim is buried with a gravestone marked, ‘Unknown Girl Drowned July 5, 1966” and Pecos Police Department officials continue to visit her grave and bring flowers.
-The Pecos Police Department is covering a substantial portion of the cost for the advanced DNA testing but a DNASolves fund has been established to cover the remaining costs.
-Those wishing to contribute can contact the Pecos Police Department or contribute here.
+More than 50 years later, Pecos Police Department Chief Lisa Tarango, continued the search for Pecos Jane Doe’s true identity.
+The victim is buried with a gravestone marked, "Unknown Girl Drowned July 5, 1966" and agency officials have continued to visit her grave and bring flowers.

 Othram is the world’s first private DNA laboratory built specifically to apply the power of modern parallel sequencing to forensic evidence.
 Othram’s scientists are experts at recovery, enrichment, and analysis of human DNA from trace quantities of degraded or contaminated materials.
 Founded in 2018, and located in The Woodlands, Texas, our team works with academic researchers, forensic scientists, medical examiners, and law enforcement agencies to achieve results when other approaches have failed.
 Follow Othram on Twitter @OthramTech or visit Othram.com to learn how we can help you with your case.
 Visit dnasolves.com to learn how anyone can make a difference in helping solve the next cold case.